sanchit2843/ssd/README.md

 # ssd
-Implementation of SSD(single shot multibox detector in pytorch)
+Implementation of SSD(single shot multibox detector in pytorch) on svhn dataset